sybrew/the-seo-framework/readme.txt

 	* TODO Theme performance conflict https://github.com/sybrew/the-seo-framework/issues/18.
 	* When an empty search query is provided, the Search Exclusion filter now also works.
 	* The sitemap now correctly converts dates to the correct timezone, instead of always returning the GMT value.
+	* On the SEO Settings page, when the title separator has been changed, it now directly reflects its value within the dynamic placeholder.

 **For translators:**